n3zukochan/Mega_Project_Solutions/README.md

-# Mega_Project_Solutions
+# Mega Project Solutions
-Solutions to the Mega Project List by @karan
+This repository contains the solutions for the Mega Project List created by @karan